 IRB Process and Schedule

-All non-UH personnel that will have access to UH PHI, UH systems, or will be conducting research on UH facilities must be Research Credentialed.
-See UH Research SOP GA-103: UH Research Credentialing.
+- UH Research Credentialing for all non-UH personnel that will have access to UH PHI, systems, or conducting research on UH facilities.

 - 1. Submission

 Study team submits to the IRB via the electronic system.
 You can login at spartairb.case.edu using your UH or CWRU username and password.

 - 2. Pre-Review with IRB Specialist